Introduction

 Coffee is a common trigger for IBS.

-For some people it causes diarrhea.
+For some individuals it can cause diarrhea.

-Others feel cramps.
+Others can feel cramps.

 Some IBS patients feel better when they reduce coffee.